garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Confidentiality, Integrity, Availability (CIA).md

 The NIST standard FIPS 199 characterizes [[Confidentiality, Integrity, Availability (CIA)]] in terms of requirements & the definition of a loss of security in each category as:
 1. Confidentiality $\rightarrow$ Preserving authorized restrictions on information access & disclosure, including the means for protecting personal privacy & proprietary information.
 	- A loss of confidentiality is the unauthorized disclosure of information
-2. Integrity $\rightarrow$ Guarding against improper information modification or destruction, including ensuring information nonrepudiation & authenticity
+2. Integrity $\rightarrow$ Guarding against improper information modification or destruction, including ensuring information nonrepudiation & authenticity.
-	-
+	- A loss of integrity is the unauthorized modification or destruction of information
+3. Availability $\rightarrow$ Ensuring timely & reliable access to & use of information.